 - They didn’t give up!

-Q: Do you play online games?
+ONE: Do you play online games?

 CA: Of course!
-I’m big into Magic the Gathering.
+I’m big into Magic: The Gathering.
 I play at least a few hands online on Arena every night.
 I love the depth and complexity of the game.
 Presently, I’m playing a mono-red aggro deck.
 I love going straight to the face!
 And, of course, as a 44-year-old, the game doesn’t require me to have great eye-hand coordination!